Curriculum and Competencies

 The program reserves the right to modify the curriculum sequence as deemed appropriate.
 The program additionally reserves the right to add additional courses after obtaining the approval of the University's curriculum change process committees.

-Supervised Clinical Education Experiences (SCPEs)
+Supervised Clinical Practice Experiences (SCPEs)

 Whenever possible, students are placed at clinical sites within a 150-mile radius of Hagerstown with a preference for settings that are rural or medically underserved in accordance with the program's mission.